Is teaching a vocation? – The destiny, journey and insecurities of one EFL teacher

 I’ll just quote Parker Palmer (ibid,. p.29) again to sum up the thoughts I had during my time at that university:

 "This pathology, which took me years to recognize, is my tendency to get so conflicted with the way people use power in institutions that I spend more time being angry at them than I spend on my real work."

 In my mind, the “Is teaching a vocation?” debate had turned into a “Is teaching a vocation when you serve education from outside the institution debate?”

 Time would soon tell.
-If I was going to teach, it’d have to be on my terms.
-It was time to give freelancing a try so I’d have no one to blame but myself for whatever the trouble may be.
+If I were going to teach, it’d have to be on my terms.
+It was time to give freelancing a try so I’d have no one to blame but myself for whatever challenges and stumbling blocks I'd face.

 Doing things on my own terms

 I haven’t been in the classroom of a school or institution since June 2016.

 It’s true that I don’t earn as much as I did in 2016.
 However, I’ve got my sanity, freedom and a stress-free life.

 I teach adult students of English online and meet many of them between two to four times a week.

 In general, I don’t conduct unnecessarily long classes because I’ve come to believe that the regularity of a language learning meeting is more important than the length.
 Besides, who has the concentration these days to sit through a ninety-minute class?